It's easy to view our brochure(s) online, simply click below, you can also have individual pages emailed to you in easy to print pdf's.

 New Brunswick, along Canada’s East coast, is one of the country’s most interesting and diverse provinces.
 Discover a quaint, old-world charm in this amazing destination and explore its natural coastal features.
 New Brunswick is a must-visit on any holiday to Atlantic Canada!

 New Brunswick is home to the warmest saltwater along the Acadian Coast north of Virginia, making it great for swimming and water sports.
-Learn all about the famous Atlantic Canadian lobster (New Brunswick is where you can find the world’s largest lobster!) on an exciting lobster cruise.
+Learn all about the famous Atlantic Canadian lobster (you can find the world’s largest lobster here!) on an exciting lobster cruise.
 Discover how this coveted crustacean is harvested, haul your own lobster and enjoy a delicious lobster dinner at the end!

 The province is also home to two national parks – Kouchibouguac National Park and Fundy National Park, both of which provide great opportunities for hiking amongst the gorgeous natural landscape.
 Experience some of the last remaining wilderness in south New Brunswick, including stunning waterfalls.
 If you want to see bears, visit the Little Big Bear Safari in Acadieville, where wild black bears roam free in their natural habitat as you view them from the safety of a tower.